DanRuta/jsNet/README.md

 jsNet is a javascript based deep learning framework for basic and convolutional neural networks.
 It is functional in both nodejs and in the browser.

+*Note: The npm package defaults to the JavaScript only version, for now.*

 ## Current WebAssembly version: 3.0.
 The WebAssembly version is now finished, and fully matches the JavaScript feature set.
 This notice will be removed in general release 3.1.